Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you want to get a SIM card for your phone when in Mexico, I recommend Telcel.
 Remember to bring your passport to the store for ID.
 If you run out of data, you can top it up at an OXXO drug store, which are all over Mexico.

 Quintana Roo and Yucatán states are in different time zones.
-According to this itinerary, you’ll cross these time zones when you go from Holbox to Rio Lagartos on Day Four and when you go from Mérida to Bacalar on Day Ten.
+According to this itinerary, you’ll cross these time zones when you go from Holbox to Valladolíd on Day Four and when you go from Mérida to Bacalar on Day Ten.
 Keep that in mind.

-Keep small change for bathrooms.
-Many bathrooms charge you to use them.
+Keep small change for using the bathroom.
+Many public restrooms charge you to use them.
 It’s usually 5 pesos (25 cents).

 Keep in mind that an “M” on the bathroom means it’s for women!
 I have made that mistake before!
 M is for mujeres, or women.
 Sometimes bathrooms are labeled Mujeres and Hombres, or Damas and Caballeros.

 The water is not safe to drink in Mexico.
 Your accommodation will often provide you with drinking water, and I recommend a LifeStraw or SteriPen water purifier and reusable bottle to cut down on your plastic waste.
 That said, there’s nothing wrong with brushing your teeth with Mexican water.